B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 Exceptions
 ..........

-The third component displays a table containing exceptions detected in the analysis (if any) and in which alleles were they detected.
+The third component displays a table containing the list of alleles that are considered exceptions based on the parameters used to evaluate the schema.

 .. image:: https://user-images.githubusercontent.com/33930141/105175517-f524b400-5b1b-11eb-9554-e2094d4c1639.png
 	:width: 1400px